-If the Certification About a Financial Management Course (Official Form 423) is not filed in accordance with F.R.B.P.
+If a certificate showing that a course on personal financial management has been completed is not filed in accordance with F.R.B.P.
 1007(b)(7) and (c) and the time limits contained therein, the clerk may close the case without the issuance of an order of discharge and notify creditors thereof.